 You’d better.
-Cos not all of them protect you from UVA rays.
-Some are lazy and only keep you safe from their UVB cousins.
+Cos not all sunscreens give you adequate sun protection.
+Some are lazy and only keep you safe from UVB rays.
 They can get away with this because SPF only refers to the level of protection from UVB rays.
 Crazy, I know!

 If you can’t read those undecipherable labels, how can you tell if your sunscreen is doing its duty or slacking on the job?

 Before you panic at the thought of going anywhere near those labels, worry not.
 I’ve put together this short guide with the most common active ingredients (the UV filters) found in sunscreens and the kind of protection they give you.

 Before you pick up your next bottle of sunscreen, make sure it has at least one UVA filter in it:

 Usually listed as Butyl Methoxydibenzoylmethane on the label (just to make your life more complicated), it protects against the entire UVA range.
 It degrades (stops working) quickly when exposed to light, so use it with ingredients that can help it last longer, such as Octocrylene, Mexoryl, or Tinosorb.

 Related: Is Avobenzone Dangerous?

 A group of sunscreen ingredients that include Oxybenzone, Methanone, Benzophenone-3 and anything else that ends in “benzone” or “benzophenone”.
 They protect from all UVB and some UVA rays but can irritate sensitive skin.

 Related: Is Oxybenzone The Worst UV Filter Ever?